awsdocs/aws-glue-developer-guide/doc_source/add-crawler.md

 If the data store that is being crawled is a relational database, the output is also a set of metadata tables defined in the AWS Glue Data Catalog\.
 When you crawl a relational database, you must provide authorization credentials for a connection to read objects in the database engine\.
 Depending on the type of database engine, you can choose which objects are crawled, such as databases, schemas, and tables\.

+If the data store that's being crawled is one or more Amazon DynamoDB tables, the output is one or more metadata tables in the AWS Glue Data Catalog\.
+When defining a crawler using the AWS Glue console, you specify a DynamoDB table\.
+If you're using the AWS Glue API, you specify a list of tables\.

 ## Using Include and Exclude Patterns<a name="crawler-data-stores-exclude"></a>

-When evaluating what to include or exclude in a crawl, a crawler starts by evaluating the required include path\.
+When evaluating what to include or exclude in a crawl, a crawler starts by evaluating the required include path for Amazon S3 and relational data stores\.
 For every data store that you want to crawl, you must specify a single include path\.

 For Amazon S3 data stores, the syntax is `bucket-name/folder-name/file-name.ext`\.
 To crawl all objects in a bucket, you specify just the bucket name in the include path\.